shesha-io/shesha-framework/README.md

 ## Build Apps in 4 Steps

-### 1. Update your Domain
+### 1. Implement your Domain

-Shesha takes a Domain Driven approach to application development, the starting point is therefore to implement your domain.
-This is done by the by implementing `Entity` classes as you would do for any business application.
+Shesha takes a Domain-driven approach to application development, the starting point is therefore to implement your domain.
+This is done by implementing `Entity` classes as you would do for any business application.
 You can extend standard entities that come as part of the base Shesha model (e.g. `Person`, `Organisation`, `Site`, etc...) or by creating your own.
 <p align="center">
 <img alt="Create your domain" src="https://github.com/shesha-io/shesha-framework/blob/main/static/domain-entity.gif" />
 </p>

 ### 2. Expose your APIs
-All it takes to expose your domain and data through dynamically generated CRUD APIs is the checking of a box and specifying the authorisation rules.
+All it takes to expose your domain and data through dynamically generated CRUD APIs is the checking of a box and specifying the authorization rules.

-You will immediately get full CRUD support as well as a GraphQL end-points for flexible and efficient data retrieval.
+You will immediately get full CRUD support as well as GraphQL endpoints for flexible and efficient data retrieval.

 <p align="center">
 <img alt="Expose your APIs" src="https://github.com/shesha-io/shesha-framework/blob/main/static/generate-api.gif" />